 Papua New Guinea may impose additional restrictions due to COVID-19, including lockdowns, at short notice.
-A curfew is in place from 10pm to 5am in the National Capital District.
+A curfew is in place between midnight and 5am in the National Capital District.
 Masks or face coverings are mandatory in enclosed public places, including on aircraft and public transport.
-There is a maximum limit of 15 people gathering in public spaces.
+There is a maximum limit of 50 people gathering in public spaces.
 Follow the advice of local authorities.

 All domestic air travel is limited to essential purposes only-contact your travel provider for the latest information.